 How much does Mera Peak Climbing cost?

 Mera Peak Climbing package cost depends on the group size, season, and the type of hotel include in Kathmandu and the lodges we include on the trail head.
-The cost we have offered USD 2565.00 is standard trek price on double occupancy basis.
+The cost we have offered USD 2189.00 is standard trek price on double occupancy basis for the year 2022 and 2023.
 Single supplement will cost extra USD 385.00.
 The package cost includes accommodation in Kathmandu will be twin/double sharing deluxe room in Samsara Resort or similar with buffet breakfast.
 4/5 star hotel in Kathmandu and deluxe lodge at Lukla (Yeti Mountain Home or Everest Summit Lodge) can be arranged if you ask.
 Wilderness Excursion takes care of USD 500 as you garbage deposit fee and it is not refundable.

 How hard and difficult is Mera Peak Climbing